azirbel/dotfiles/vim/README.md

 Plugins will be installed via vim-plug once you start vim.

+## TODO

+* [ ] Only restore session if vim is opened without any arguments.
+Profile the effect of this on startup time.

 ## Wishlist

 * [ ] Session autosave and load based on git branch